SystemsApproach/7E/introduction/architecture.rst

 1.2.2 Internet Architecture
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Internet architecture depicted in :numref:`Figure %s
-<fig-internet>`, is less abstract than the OSI architecture because it
+The Internet architecture is less abstract than the OSI architecture
-is organized around the actual components being implemented and
+because it is organized around specific components, namely, the TCP
-deployed, namely, the TCP and IP protocols.
-For this reason, the
-Internet architecture also sometimes called the TCP/IP architecture.
-(For now, think of "protocol" as a synonym for "component" or
+and IP protocols.
+(For now, think of "protocol" as a synonym for
-"module"; we describe protocols in more detail in the next section.)
+"component" or "module"; we describe protocols in more detail in the

-The Internet architecture evolved out of experiences with an earlier
+next section.)
+The Internet already existed when the OSI architecture
-packet-switched network called the ARPANET.
-Both the Internet and the
-ARPANET were funded by the Advanced Research Projects Agency (ARPA),
-one of the research and development funding agencies of the
-U.S. Department of Defense.
-The Internet and ARPANET were around
-before the OSI architecture, and the experience gained from building
+was defined, and the experience gained from building it was a major
-them was a major influence on the OSI reference model.
+influence on the OSI reference model.

 .. _fig-internet:
 .. figure:: introduction/figures/internet.png